-Haemochromatosis symptoms usually begin between 30 to 60 years of age, but they can occur earlier.
+Haemochromatosis symptoms usually start between age 30 and 60, but they can happen earlier.

-The symptoms tend to develop earlier in men than in women.
-Women often do not experience problems until after the menopause.
+Symptoms usually develop earlier in men than in women.
+Symptoms may not start in women until after menopause.

-Sometimes there are no symptoms and the condition is only found during a blood test.
+Sometimes there are no symptoms and the condition is only found during a routine blood test.

 Early symptoms of haemochromatosis can include: